Ignatian Prayer For Generosity

 In other words, give me a sense of generosity about my own talents and abilities—so that when I know something is good for others, I can share it with them without hesitation.
 Give me the ability to recognize when there are needs in your life or when another person may benefit from my help, so that I don’t hold back on giving what you’ve given me.
 May we always act generously toward one another!

-READ: Powerful Prayer To Destroy Witchcraft
+READ: Prayer To Consecrate Anointing Oil

 Gracious God: You call us to be generous with our time, talents and possessions.
 Help us to remember that these are gifts from you; they belong to your kingdom first before we take ownership over them for ourselves.
 Use us today as channels of blessing for those around us who need help with their lives or situations; especially those who do not know Christ as Savior yet!
 We pray this through Christ our Lord who gave himself up for all humankind